Special Interest in Creative and Critical Thinking

 A Brief History

-Teachers are specially selected to teach in the program, undertake action research and are committed to implementing the best of current proven teaching and learning methodologies.
+The Think Bright Program began in 2014 and now incorporates classes from Years 8 to 10.
+Teachers are merit-selected to teach in the program, participate in and undertake research pursuits and are committed to implementing the best of cutting-edge teaching and learning methodologies.

 It is expected that all successful applicants in the Think Bright program will: